martinrybak/futuristic/README.md

 ![](screenshot.png)

+See the [Mainstream](https://pub.dev/packages/mainstream) package for a similar API for working with `Streams`.

 ## Problem

 If you've ever tried to use the `FutureBuilder` widget in Flutter, you've probably been surprised by its behavior.
 When used inside a `StatelessWidget`, **it will re-execute its `Future` every time it is rebuilt**.
 Since a widget can be rebuilt many times in Flutter (including due to hot reload), this can be undesirable if our `Future` calls a non-idempotent REST API endpoint, for example.